Do police and prosecutors lie to courts in order to convict the innocent?

 By Steven D. Miller*

-If a judge were do deny me the right to tell them that police lied about me, I would take exception to their overruling my objection and I would submit an offer of proof.
+If a judge were to deny me the right to tell them that police lied about me, I would object (because it is relevant to the credibility of the witness) and then take exception to their overruling my objection and I would submit an offer of proof. (per Evidence Rules such as Federal Rules of Evidence 103(a)(2) or similar state rule of evidence).
 With a copy to the prosecutor.

-Note that evidence rules are different in each states category of court.
+Note that evidence rules are different in each state as are the limits of jurisdiction of the lower courts.
 I would use the rules that apply to the court.
 And I would follow the General Rules to conform the format to their rules.

 OFFER OF PROOF